varigence/docs/bimlflex/reference-documentation/SsdtOverwriteExternalTableDefaults.md

 # Overwrite External Table Defaults

-Should existing external table-related files be overwritten.
+Determines whether existing external table-related files are overwritten.

 Disable this if the values for Credentials, Data Sources, External Table Formats have been manually updated in the SSDT project to keep the build from overwriting these files

 Notes:
 * This setting is part of the `SSDT` settings category.
 * The default value for this setting is `N`.